 A customer-centric organisation, whereby the customer is at the centre of the whole business, including ICT processes, design and development, is a must.
 Furthermore, the inevitable need to innovate and even reorganize with that customer in mind requires businesses to dispose of the right information and data when and where they are necessary to provide value.
 Knowing the customer is more important than ever, yet it also requires a clear understanding and even single view across all channels people use to find information and interact.

 Knowing the context in which the customer is active, regarding his buying journey, preferences, media consumption, devices, needs, touch points and every possible other dimension, is key.
-It’s not about having a lot of data.
-It’s about having the right data and being able to use it in an integrated way to offer real-time and consistent interactions to clients.
+It’s not about having a lot of data, although Big Data is a reality to take into account offering plenty of opportunities.
+In the first place, however, it’s about having the right data and being able to use it in an integrated way to offer real-time and consistent interactions to clients.
+Turning data into insights and acting upon it.

 Obviously this requires an integration of technological platforms, an ability to listen and respond and a collaboration between departments and individuals, regardless of their place in the business ecosystem.
 In his opening keynote, Gartner’s Peter Sondergaard referred to the consumerisation of IT as the driver of an “era of mass collaboration“.